Creating a business card design

-- Go to the back side of the business card.
+- Open the Back side page of the business card.

-- Add the necessary design elements: placeholder and Company Name.
+- Add the necessary design elements: a placeholder for a logo and a text field for the Company Name.
 Click Save.

 In the next guide, we'll learn how to set up permissions for design elements, including how to fully and partially block several elements, set up photo insertion into the placeholder, and configure copyfitting.